Your Eco-Friendly Wedding Guide

 The first thing that comes to mind when thinking about eco-friendly dress shopping is re-wearing a gown, maybe even your mother's.
 If you love the idea of wearing her dress, but aren't totally in love with the dress itself, work with a seamstress to make it more your style.
 Or, if mom's dress is out of the running, start from square one and pick out a gown that's totally you.
 First stop: Check out vintage clothing shops or consignment boutiques.
 Nothing speaking to you?
-Check out all of the websites you can buy or rent pre-worn gowns.
-If you prefer to wear a brand-new dress, try to find a designer who uses sustainable fabrics (like organic cotton, silk or hemp), such as H&M's eco-conscious wedding collection or Reformation.
-Consider letting the bridal party wear clothes they already own, or borrow from rental sites like Rent the Runway.
+Check out all of the websites you can buy or rent pre-worn gowns, including Nearly Newlywed.
+Similarly, consider letting the bridal party wear clothes they already own, or borrow from rental sites like Rent the Runway.
 Offer a few guidelines, like a color or dress length.
 They'll love that they can show off their style.

 For an eco-frindly wedding, look for plantable favors like potted saplings, herbs or succulents.
 If a lot of your guests are traveling, keep in mind that they probably won't want to pack a pot of soil into their suitcase, so consider biodegradable seed packets if you're committed to the plant route.
 Or, go edible.
 Look to local businesses like coffee houses for a bag of their signature beans, candy shops for chocolate bars (easy on the paper wrapping) or jams in reusable glass jars from an orchard.
 Another idea?
 Send your guests home with your wedding flowers—have an attendant ready to arrange your florals into individual bouquets for friends and family to enjoy for a few more days in their homes.